-The 2020 KWPB&S Green School Grant Program is now accepting applications.
-Grant application and supporting materials must be submitted electronically to firstname.lastname@example.org by Friday, February 21, 2020, at 5 p.m.
-EST.
+The 2021 KWPB&S Green Schools Grant Program is now accepting applications.
+The grant application and supporting materials must be submitted electronically by 5 p.m.
+EST on Thursday, December 31, 2020, to firstname.lastname@example.org.

 |All Saints School||Install a new water bottle filling station in the outdoor classroom that will reinforce student’s and school staff habit of using reusable water bottles and provide fresh water.|

 |Holly’s Petite Maison||Create a vegetable and fruit garden with children tending to it and through hands-on experience learn about different methods of nourishing and taking care of the plants.|